-Damaged solar panels will be evaluated in this category during the construction and operation phase of the project.
+Damaged solar panels will be evaluated in this category.

 6.2.6 Protected Areas

 The project area has been declared as an industrial area by the Ministry of Industry and Technology and has been registered as Industrial Area in the Plans.
 Therefore, the project area does not fall within any protected area boundaries.